flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 - **European Online Service**

   The European online service, Dreamarena, was created through a partnership between ICL, BT, and various ISPs.
 Although the service was free in the UK, other European countries had different access requirements and prices, which made the service expensive for some users.
 By September 2000, Dreamarena had reached 300,000 registrations, with over half of these users being "active or very active."

+  To sign up for the service, users had to plug their Dreamkey that came with their Dreamcast into the console.
+With the Dreamkey, you could create an online account, make settings and browse the internet.
+Without the Dreamkey, you couldn't access the internet and the first version of the Dreamkey didn't allow you to choose your own ISP.

+  Dreamkey 2.0 was released in 2001.
+Send messages with the Dreamcast Mouse, DreamNote and up to 10 seconds of audio with the Dreamcast Microphone.
+Streamlined registration process.
+This version also has a "URL Locator", which can display any other (European) Dreamcast users currently looking on the same website.
+Users could then engage in conversation, providing the Dreamnote feature was turned on.

+  Dreamkey 3.0 was released in 2002 and was included with Phantasy Star Online Ver.
+2.

 - **America Online Service**